Harley-xk/MaLiang/README.md

 /// color of stroke
 open var color: UIColor = .black

+// indicate if the stroke size in visual will be scaled along with the Canvas
+// defaults to false, the stroke size in visual will stay with the original value open var scaleWithCanvas = false
 ```

 With all these properties, you can create you own brush as your imagination.